Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 git clone https://github.com/Sydney-Informatics-Hub/template-nf-demo
 ```

-now move into the cloned directory and look at the file structure
+Next, move into the cloned directory and look at the file structure

 ```
 cd template-nf-demo/